 We often provide identity criteria in terms of necessary and sufficient conditions: x = y if and only if condition P obtains.
-Following Kit Fine (2016), we call identity criteria of this form, "material criteria."
-Fine (2016) formulates identity criteria in terms of ground as well: if x = y, then some fact P grounds x = y.
+For example, "person x = person y iff x is psychologically continuous with y" has this form.
+Following Kit Fine (2016), we call identity criteria of this form, "material criteria." i Fine (2016) formulates identity criteria in terms of ground as well: if x = y, then some fact P grounds x = y.
+For example, "if person x = person y, then x = y is grounded in the fact that x and y are psychologically continuous" has this structure.
 We call identity criteria of this form, "grounding criteria".
-An example will help us see the difference between material and grounding criteria.
+Going forward, it will be helpful to contrast material and grounding criteria using a specific example.
 Let's consider a material criterion for set identity.
 For sets x and y:

-Set-Identity{mat}:

-$$x = y$$

-iff $(\forall z)(z \in x \equiv z \in y)$
+Set-Identity{mat}: x = y iff $(\forall z)(z \in x \equiv z \in y)$

-In other words, set x is identical with set y if and only if x and y have exactly the same members.
+In other words, set x is identical with set y if and only if x and y have all and only the same members.
 We can also formulate a grounding criterion for set-identity: